anotb/mass-rmv/README.md

 ### Running the Monitor

 Simply run the monitor script.
-It will use your saved settings to start checking.

 ```bash
 python3 monitor.py
 ```

-On startup, you can choose to reset your configuration or notification history if needed.
-Otherwise, it will start monitoring immediately.
+If it's your first time running it, or if any configuration is missing, it will automatically guide you through a one-time setup to get the information it needs.

+On subsequent runs, it will use your saved settings to start checking immediately.
+You will only be asked if you want to reset your notification history.

 ### Running in the Background